pchardware.org

 Intel Core 2 Extreme QX6800

-The Intel Core 2 Extreme QX6800 is a quad-core desktop processor released in April 2007, featuring a base clock of 2.93 GHz and 8 MB of L2 cache.
+The Intel Core 2 Extreme QX6800 is a quad-core desktop processor released in April 2007, featuring a 2.93 GHz base clock and 8 MB L2 cache.

-The Intel Core 2 Extreme QX6800 is a quad-core processor for desktop computers, released in April 2007.
-It operates at a base clock of 2.93 GHz and includes 8 MB of L2 cache.
-The processor has a TDP of 130 W and uses the LGA 775 socket.
-It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, Enhanced Intel SpeedStep Technology (EIST), Intel 64, XD bit, Intel Active Management Technology (iAMT2), and Intel VT-x.
-The multiplier is unlocked, allowing for overclocking.
+The Intel Core 2 Extreme QX6800 is a quad-core processor from Intel's Core 2 Extreme series, launched in April 2007.
+It has 4 cores and 4 threads with a base clock speed of 2.93 GHz.
+The processor includes 8 MB of total L2 cache and a thermal design power (TDP) of 130 W. It uses the LGA 775 socket and supports instruction sets such as MMX, SSE, SSE2, SSE3, SSSE3, Enhanced Intel SpeedStep Technology (EIST), Intel 64, XD bit, Intel Active Management Technology (iAMT2), and Intel VT-x.
+The multiplier is unlocked, allowing overclocking.
 The launch MSRP was 1199 USD.
-It is compatible with motherboards featuring the LGA 775 socket and chipsets that support the Core 2 Extreme series.
+This processor is compatible with motherboards featuring the LGA 775 socket and chipsets that support the Core 2 Extreme series.

 Specifications